Nkanziii/EMI-Assessment-25-26/weblog.md

   This image was abit more complex which i find quite interesting I changed the prompt description to give me the top 3 emotions from the headlines and create a image based on that.
 </p>

+An observation i found is that the model keeps printing the news headlines as neutrsl, as if it doesnt want to induldge in reality of the news, I dont like this, because majority of the time the news is not neutral, I removed that emotion to see what it calculates if it doesnt have neutral as an option.